khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/saving-and-feedback.md

 Once the change is successfully saved, the opacity changes to 100% and the spinner disappears.
 There is no way of handling errors for such cases, we keep persisting until it gets successfully saved.
 To avoid loss of progress and changes, this method can be complemented with a [safety measure](#safety-measure) similar to the one described above: if changes aren’t successfully changed when the user tries to close the page, show a warning.

-<admonition type="todo">Add live component block with code example (example of newly added info as designed in [this issue](https://gitlab.com/gitlab-org/gitlab-design/issues/121#round-trip-server-processing-versus-instant-feedback))</admonition>
+<todo>Add live component block with code example (example of newly added info as designed in [this issue](https://gitlab.com/gitlab-org/gitlab-design/issues/121#round-trip-server-processing-versus-instant-feedback))</todo>

 ## Related patterns